-The Dany Guincher House, at 1436 West 71st Avenue in Vancouver, has 11 units of housing for people at risk of homelessness, families fleeing abusive relationships and independent disabled people.
-Renovations of the three storey structure included health and safety items such as upgrades to the exterior balconies of the building and a new sprinkler system.
+The Dany Guincher House, at 1436 West 71st Avenue in Vancouver, has 11 units of housing for people at risk of homelessness and persons with disabilities who can live independently.
+Renovations of the three-storey structure included a new roof, new boiler, health and safety items such as upgrades to the exterior balconies of the building and a new sprinkler system.

 The building includes one bachelor suite, nine one-bedroom units and one two-bedroom apartment.

 Partners and Funding